TZstatsADS/Spring2019-Proj2-grp11/README.md

 Panel 1(traffic map):

 Panel 2(time flow map): Liwei Zhang queried, cleaned Uber data.
-Liwei Zhang wrote the background and insight.
 Xinyi Hu queried, cleaned yellow taxi data of year 2016 and updated yellow taxi data of year 2015.
 We built the panel 2 together.
 Xinyi Hu integrated all three panels.

 Panel 3(airport traffic map): NL queried, cleaned the data and built the tab for the shiny app.
 Xinyi Hu integrated it into the rest of the app.